Refer someone to Grow for Life

 The opportunity for social interaction alongside the benefits of time spent outdoors (or in a greenhouse) performing gentle gardening tasks result in a positive impact on mental health and an improvement in general wellbeing.

 The programme also has a significant role in restoring motivation, a sense of purpose and a feeling of belonging.
 Grow for Life sessions assist in improving social, people and communication skills.
-In addition, trainees are given the opportunity to gain a Level 1 horticultural qualification where suitable.

 To refer please download and complete a referral form